-Non-resident below-the-line (BTL) crew for services rendered in New Mexico (including wages, benefits, workers' compensation, per diem, and handling fees)

-New Mexico expenditure for services rendered in state on set construction and operations, set wardrobe, set accessories, set related services, photography, sound synchronization, lighting, editing, rental of facilities and rental of equipment.
+expenditures for New Mexico cast and crew (including wages, benefits, workers' compensation, fringes and handling fees) and expenditures for services rendered in state on set construction and operations, set wardrobe, set accessories, set related services, photography, sound synchronization, lighting, editing, rental of facilities and rental of equipment.

 As noted, the credit covers ATL and BTL, although there is a cap of \$5 million for non-resident performing artists and resident principal performing artists in a production.
-The Non-resident BTL Crew Exception (NRCE) allows for a 15% credit for the payment of wages for BTL crew who are not New Mexico residents.